scalatra/scalatra-website/guides/async/akka.md

 "org.scalatra" % "scalatra-akka" % "{{ site.scalatra_version }}"
 ```

-Provides a mechanism for adding [Akka][akka] futures to your routes.
-Akka support
+Scalatra's Akka support provides a mechanism for adding [Akka][akka]
-is only available in Scalatra 2.1 and up.
+futures to your routes.
+Akka support is only available in Scalatra 2.1 and up.

+The generic case looks like this:

 ```scala
 import _root_.akka.dispatch._